 Chief Financial Officer and Executive Vice President

 Chief Executive Officer of Anmed Health Medical Center

 Chief Executive Officer of Roper St. Francis Mount Pleasant Hospital

 The Charlotte-Mecklenburg Hospital Authority Key Developments

-Carolinas Healthcare System Announces Earnings Results for the Nine Months of 2013
+Carolinas Healthcare System Reports Earnings Results for the First Six Months of 2014

 Similar Private Companies By Industry